chentsulin/awesome-graphql/README.md

 * [Insomnia](https://insomnia.rest/) - A full-featured API client with first-party GraphQL query editor
 * [Prisma](https://github.com/prisma/prisma) - Turn your database into a GraphQL API.
 Prisma lets you design your data model and have a production ready GraphQL API online in minutes.
 * [tuql](https://github.com/bradleyboy/tuql) - Automatically create a GraphQL server from any sqlite database.
-* [Bit](https://github.com/teambit/bit) - Organize GraphQL API as components to be consumed with NPM or modified from any project ([example](https://bitsrc.io/giladshoham/github-graphql)), [example-explanation](https://hackernoon.com/make-your-graphql-api-easier-to-adopt-through-components-74b022f195c1)).
+* [Bit](https://github.com/teambit/bit) - Organize GraphQL API as components to be consumed with NPM or modified from any project, [example-explanation](https://hackernoon.com/make-your-graphql-api-easier-to-adopt-through-components-74b022f195c1)).
 * [RAN Toolkit](https://github.com/sly777/ran) - Production-ready toolkit/boilerplate with support for GraphQL, SSR, Hot-reload, CSS-in-JS, caching, and more.
 * [Apollo GraphQL VSCode Extension](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo) - Rich editor support for GraphQL client and server development that seamlessly integrates with the Apollo platform
 * [GRAPHQL DESIGNER](http://graphqldesigner.com/) - A developer's web-app tool to rapidly prototype a full stack CRUD implementation of GraphQL with React.